-Despite the various Bluetooth codecs supported, a minor disadvantage is represented by a latency problem on Android, but this is the case for all Bluetooth headsets and headphones, including the most premium.
-What I would say is even more disappointing is that when the vast majority of headsets launched in recent months adopt USB-C, the charging of the Philips headphones goes through micro-USB.
+What is even more disappointing is that when the vast majority of headsets launched in recent months adopt USB-C, the charging of the Philips headphones goes through micro-USB.

 The passive isolation of the Philips PH805 is good and contributes greatly to the serenity feeling one would expect from headphones with active noise reduction.
 However, the ANC is below what the competition offers, which is also why TAPH805 is cheaper.

-The active noise cancellation itself isn’t as good as sound quality.
-There is no particularly big difference between ANC on and off – you will not be able to completely eliminate external sounds.
-Yes, external sounds become a little quieter, but the difference is not very noticeable.
-Nonetheless, the Ambient Noise mode works as it should.
-Since this is a mid-range noise-canceling headphone, its insulation is also average.
-In this regard, PH805 is not an innovation but provides a completely decent experience.
+PH805 isn’t an innovation but provides a decent listening experience.
 The headphones do their job from in the lower register of the spectrum, and while it clearly doesn’t attenuate the 25 dB promised on the box, even in its most efficient frequency range, the PH805 is useful in most situations.

 Bluetooth 5.0 support enables PHILIPS TAPH805 to stream music in the highest quality.
 And the model takes full advantage of this – there are a lot of low frequencies here, and they do not mix with slightly higher lows.